ldpercy/year-clock/task/themes as classes.md

 I don't think anything was making any use of the loadBaseCSS flag anymore, and it was trouble to begin with.

 ### Common theme
-The 'common' theme is now not really doing much much as it basically inherits everything from the theme base.
+The 'common' theme is now not really doing much as it basically inherits everything from the theme base.
 The only thing it provides is a basic outline css.
 I think I'll keep it around, but think about renaming/repurposing it.